bsoist/bsoist.github.io/_posts/2018-03-11-red-sparrow.md

 <!--more-->

 I had no idea what I was in store.
 I vaguely remembered watching the trailer, but I since I try not to pay attention to them, I didn't remember anything.
 I didn't even know this was a Jennifer Lawrence movie.
-I did have the impresison it was an action movie with a female lead.
+I did have the impression it was an action movie with a female lead.
 When the film opens with a picture of a very attractive woman, I still don't recognize her as one of my favorites.

 She turns out to be one of only two good qualities in the film.
 The other is a satisfying twist that even I didn't see coming.
-I saw some potential threads of it, but didn't put together how it would all fit together.
+I saw some potential threads of it but didn't put together how it would all fit together.
 Probably because I was reeling from the graphic violence and sex.

 I don't think I'd call it a bad movie, but it certainly wasn't good.